MS in Analytics

 The Civic Data Science program is an intensive, ten-week paid internship experience that places students on multidisciplinary teams working under the supervision of a professor on a problem that comes from a partner in the City of Atlanta, or local non-profit company.
 Teams solve a real problem in a real context and give partners an opportunity to tap the skills and ingenuity of a student team.
 Teams comprise technical expertise and public policy expertise, for a truly interdisciplinary approach.
 Problems explored come from a variety of domains, including transportation, energy, smart urban development, sustainability, and food systems.
 Contact a program director to learn more about becoming an intern, team mentor/supervisor, or sponsor.
 Visit the Civic Data Science web page.

-Renata Rawlings-Goss, Co-Executive Director of the South Big Data Hub
+Renata Rawlings-Goss, Executive Director of the South Big Data Hub

 Director of Industry Engagement for IDEaS